 In addition to the general equal employment opportunity and anti-discrimination provisions described above, the EEO Rule requires certain broadcasters to adhere to a general Equal Employment Opportunity Program ("EEO Program").
-Broadcasters that are exempt from this requirement are Low Power FM station permittees and licensees and other licensees whose SEUs employ fewer than five full time employees.
-5 All other, that is "nonexempt," SEUs must establish and maintain an EEO Program under which the SEU does the following:
+Broadcasters that are exempt from this requirement are Low Power FM station permittees and licensees and other licensees whose SEUs employ fewer than five full time employees.4 All other SEUs, which are referred to as "nonexempt SEUs", must establish and maintain an EEO Program under which the SEU accomplishes the following:

-- Defines the responsibility of each level of management to ensure vigorous enforcement of its policy of equal opportunity, and establishes a procedure to review and control managerial and supervisory performance; - (2) Informs its employees and recognized employee organizations of the equal employment opportunity policy and program and enlists their cooperation;
+- Defines the responsibility of each level of management to ensure vigorous enforcement of its policy of equal opportunity, and establishes a procedure to review and control managerial and supervisory performance; - (2) Informs employees and recognized employee organizations of the equal employment opportunity policy and program and enlists their cooperation;

-See In the Matter of Review of the Commission's Broadcast and Cable Equal Employment Opportunity Rules and Policies, supra note 2 at ¶ 1, n.
-1.
+4 See Second R & O, supra note 2, at ¶ 1, n.1.

-- (3) (Communicates its equal employment opportunity policy and program and its employment needs to sources of qualified applicants without regard to race, color, religion, national origin, or sex, and solicits their recruitment assistance on a continuing basis; - (4) Conducts a continuing program to exclude all unlawful forms of prejudice or discrimination based upon race, color, religion, national origin, or sex from its personnel policies and practices and working conditions; and - (5) Conducts a continuing review of job structure and employment practices and adopts positive recruitment, job design, and other measures needed to ensure genuine equality of opportunity to participate fully in all organizational units, occupations, and levels of responsibility.
+- (3) Communicates the SEU's equal employment opportunity policy and program and its employment needs to sources of qualified applicants without regard to race, color, religion, national origin, or sex, and solicits their recruitment assistance on a continuing basis; - (4) Conducts a continuing program to exclude all unlawful forms of prejudice or discrimination based upon race, color, religion, national origin, or sex from its personnel policies and practices and working conditions; and - (5) Conducts a continuing review of job structure and employment practices and adopts positive recruitment, job design, and other measures needed to ensure genuine equality of opportunity to participate fully in all organizational units, occupations, and levels of responsibility.

-Nonexempt SEUs must also undertake the following specific measures, and periodically analyze the success of their efforts pursuant to them:
+Nonexempt SEUs must also undertake the following specific measures, and periodically analyze the success of their efforts to accomplish them:

-- (1) Disseminate the station's equal employment opportunity program to job applicants and employees; - (2) Review seniority practices to ensure that such practices are nondiscriminatory; - (3) Examine rates of pay and fringe benefits for employees having the same duties, and eliminate any inequities based upon race, national origin, color, religion or sex discrimination; - (4) Utilize media for recruitment purposes in a manner that will contain no indication, either explicit or implicit, of a preference for one race, national origin, color, religion or sex over another: - (5) Ensure that promotions to positions of greater responsibility are made in a nondiscriminatory manner; - (6) Where union agreements exist, cooperate with the union or unions in the development of programs to ensure all persons of equal opportunity for employment, irrespective of race, national origin, color, religion, or sex, and include an effective nondiscrimination clause in new or renegotiated union agreements; and - (7) Avoid the use of selection techniques or tests that have the effect of discriminating against any person based on race, national origin, color, religion, or sex.
+- (1) Disseminate the station's equal employment opportunity program to job applicants and employees; - (2) Review seniority practices to ensure that such practices are nondiscriminatory; - (3) Examine rates of pay and fringe benefits for employees having the same duties, and eliminate any inequities based upon race, national origin, color, religion or sex discrimination; - (4) Utilize media for recruitment purposes in a manner that will contain no indication, either explicit or implicit, of a preference for one race, national origin, color, religion or sex over another; - (5) Ensure that promotions to positions of greater responsibility are made in a nondiscriminatory manner; - (6) Where union agreements exist, cooperate with the union or unions in the development of programs to ensure all persons of equal opportunity for employment, irrespective of race, national origin, color, religion, or sex, and include an effective nondiscrimination clause in new or renegotiated union agreements; and - (7) Avoid the use of selection techniques or tests that have the effect of discriminating against any person based on race, national origin, color, religion, or sex.

 It is very important that every SEU with five or more full-time employees not only implements an effective EEO Program as the FCC contemplates above, but also maintains an adequate paper trail demonstrating that each of the elements and tasks identified above is being carried out in a meaningful way.
-The point-person for EEO at such SEUs should have meaningful input into the design of the station's EEO program and meaningful oversight and responsibility for implementation and enforcement of that EEO program.
+The point person for EEO at such SEUs should have meaningful input into the design of the station's EEO program and meaningful oversight and responsibility for implementation and enforcement of that EEO program.